nbfigueroa/kuka_interface_packages/README.md

 ####2.
 Cartesian Impedance Control Mode:

-This control mode has only 1 interface posibility and it is by sending pose (position/orientation), forces/torques and stiffness values for the end-effector, these are expected to be published in the following topics:
+This control mode has only 1 interface possibility and it is by sending pose (position/orientation), forces/torques and stiffness values for the end-effector, these are expected to be published in the following topics:
   ```
   /KUKA/des_ee_pose
   /KUKA/des_ee_ft